DerickEddington/dotfiles/README.md

   when injecting function calls (and other alterations) via GDB to conduct spontaneous tests and iteratively exploring the coverage effects.

+- Custom Bash history handling that archives each session's separately while still starting each session with its initial history being the combined histories of all sessions.
+The grouping of each session's history is preserved in the combined.
+Removal of duplicates and of user-specified ignores is done in the combined.
+Extra effort is made to be robust with multiple concurrent sessions and with other aspects.

 - Custom Bash prompt.

 - Enables both: sharing changes between multiple users (via the `main` branch),